Dirichlet's approximation theorem

 is satisfied by infinitely many integers p and q.
-This shows that any irrational number has irrationality measure at least 2.
-This corollary also shows that the Thue–Siegel–Roth theorem, a result in the other direction, provides essentially the tightest possible bound, in the sense that the bound on rational approximation of algebraic numbers cannot be improved by increasing the exponent beyond 2.
+This shows that any irrational number has irrationality exponent at least 2.

+The Thue–Siegel–Roth theorem says that, for algebraic irrational numbers, the exponent of 2 in the corollary to Dirichlet’s approximation theorem is the best we can do: such numbers cannot be approximated by any exponent greater than 2.
 The Thue–Siegel–Roth theorem uses advanced techniques of number theory, but many simpler numbers such as the golden ratio $(1+\sqrt{5})/2$ can be much more easily verified to be inapproximable beyond exponent 2.
-This exponent is referred to as the irrationality measure.